What Does It Mean To Bury The Lead

 Conclusion

 Now that you understand the importance of avoiding a buried lead, take the time to review your own writing and communication habits.
 Identify areas where you might be burying the lead and practice implementing the tips and techniques discussed in this article.
-Strive to make your messages clear, concise, and impactful, and you'll be well on your way to becoming a more effective communicator.
+Day to day, strive to make your messages clear, concise, and impactful, and you'll be well on your way to becoming a more effective communicator.
 Share this article with your friends and colleagues and start a discussion about how to improve communication skills in your workplace or community.
 Let's all commit to avoiding buried leads and embracing clarity in our communication!